DevMountain/react-5-mini/README.md

 **Summary**

-Now that we can effectively manage application state we need to wire up the `App` component so that it can dispatch actions to our reducer.
+Now that we can effectively manage application state, we need to wire up the `App` component so that it can dispatch actions to our reducer.

 **Instructions**